Florida Breath Test Refusal Attorneys

 - If you have refused to allow a breath test a second time, you can challenge your criminal charges.

 At the Orlando, Florida, law firm of Moses and Rooth Attorneys at Law, we can meet with you, investigate your breath test-refusal case and provide experienced legal help.
-We bring 15 years of experience to the process of challenging driver’s license suspension actions and to working to have breath test criminal charges dismissed by questioning police procedures.
+Together, we bring more than 30 years of experience to the process of challenging driver’s license suspension actions and to working to have breath test criminal charges dismissed by questioning police procedures.

 At Moses and Rooth Attorneys at Law, we are both former prosecutors with extensive experience on both sides of criminal law and DUI defense law.
 We understand that DUI and breath test incidents can happen at any time, day or night.
 That’s why we are available 24 hours a day, seven day a week.
 For immediate legal help following DUI and breath test refusal charges, contact our firm.